 And The Untethered Soul by Michael Singer is a gorgeous book about living open-heartedly.

 What is one lesson that you have learned through mindfulness practice that has supported you in your life?

 Why are you being Mindful in May?

-I’m so grateful to be an ambassador for this cause because not only does it allow me the platform to help raise money for Charity: Water, but this incredible aligned with my dharma and mission.
+I’m so grateful to be an ambassador for this cause.
+Not only does it allow me the platform to help raise money for Charity: Water, but it also creates incredible alignment with my dharma and mission.